Convert PDF to JPG Images in HTML5 with JavaScript

 }

-Load PDF Files
+Step 4: Load and Rasterize PDF Files

 Next, we can load PDF files into Web TWAIN’s buffer using its LoadImageEX method.